 What’s happening now?

 Bristol City Council have provided planning permission, subject to conditions.
-You can view all supporting documents, as well as the decision, by clicking this link.
+You can view all supporting documents, as well as the decision, here.

 You can now view and comment on the planning applications.
 Separate planning applications have been submitted to Bristol City Council and to South Gloucestershire Council.